Skip navigation

 As a liaison John worked with Mt.
 Pleasant, Kitsilano, Dunbar, and Kerrisdale Community Centres as equal partners.

-Commissioner Irwin met with Viveca Ellis from the BC Poverty Reduction Coalition and others, one result of this work was the 'no fare for 12 and under' initiative, which reduced costs for Vancouver's families.
-Other transit initiatives included: requesting Translink to return of the around the park bus route for Stanley Park (existed pre-1990s); asking the City to request that TransLink establish a beach express bus during the summer months; and an earlier successful motion that asked City Council to support the 'All On Board' initiative to lower transit fares.
+Commissioner Irwin met with Viveca Ellis from the BC Poverty Reduction Coalition and others.
+One result of this work was the "no fare for 12 and under" initiative, which reduced costs for Vancouver's families.
+Other transit initiatives included requesting TransLink to return the around-the-park bus route for Stanley Park, asking the City to request that TransLink establish a beach express bus during the summer months, and an earlier successful motion that asked City Council to support the "All On Board" initiative to lower transit fares.

 Commissioner Irwin introduced a motion at the Park Board on March 28, 2022.
 If passed, this motion asked that the Park Board chair request that the Oakridge Park mall owners contract with Park Board staff and gardeners to attend to this specific park.
 Our parks should be maintained by our unionized staff with their long experience in delivering horticultural excellence.